Being able to work and fitting your life around the school run is most Mum’s dream come true!

 12. Start an Online Store Using Drop Shipping (Meaning You Don’t Need Stock!)

 So the problem with starting an online store for Mums is that stock is prohibitively expensive.
-Not only does it cost a fortune, you need somewhere to actually put it.
+Not only does it cost a fortune, but you also need somewhere to actually put it.
 But – drop shipping is a method of having an online shop without stock.
 Sure – you are still selling a product, but you are shipping that product from the original supplier – straight to the customer – and you take the profit.

 Yes it is legal.
 Totally legal.
 Sure it can be fiddly – but if you do your homework and find a great supplier with fantastic products and attend to customer service, you can have a very successful online store that you only need to work during school hours.